Skip to main content

 How Makers Unite helps newcomers through fashion

 We’re proud to announce our long-term collaboration with Makers Unite to create sustainable textile products for our shops, and support creative talents with a migration background.
-Together with VICE, we had a chat with founder Thami Schweichler and partnership manager Lotje Beernink to learn more about their community, driven by diversity and endorsing a shared vision of a more inclusive society for all.
+Together with VICE, we had a chat with founder Thami Schweichler and partnership manager Lotje Beernink to learn more about their vision.

 The Social Hub is committed to creating a better society by putting social and environmental impact first.
 Today, we’re proud to announce the start of our collaboration with Makers Unite, a social enterprise on a mission to train and support talented creative ‘newcomers’ that have migrated to the Netherlands.